 What are some examples of card games classified on the basis of the types of cards used?

-Chess cards, flower cards, Indian Circular cards, Domino tiles, German-suited cards, French Suited cards are some examples of card-game classification on the basis of the type of cards used.
+Chess cards, flower cards, Indian Circular cards, Domino tiles, German-suited cards, and suited cards are some examples of card-game classification on the basis of the type of cards used.

 How many cards does a standard deck have?